 - 4 units GSD 2129 Spatial Analysis and the Built Environment

-- 4 units GSD 4115 History and Theory of Urban Interventions
+- 4 units GSD 4115 Histories and Theories of Urban Interventions

 - 4 units Courses satisfying Methods Requirements, Area of Concentration Requirement, Project-Based Learning Requirement, and/or electives *